osohq/oso/new-docs/content/any/getting-started/quickstart/index.md

   ```

   You’ll get a “Not Authorized!” response because we haven’t added any rules to
-  our oso policy (in `expenses.polar`), and oso is deny-by-default.
+  our Oso policy (in `expenses.polar`), and Oso is deny-by-default.
 {{< /callout >}}

 Let’s start implementing our access control scheme by adding some rules to the
-oso policy.
+Oso policy.

 ## Adding our first rule

-oso rules are written in a declarative policy language called Polar.
+Oso rules are written in a declarative policy language called Polar.
 You can
-include any kind of rule in a policy, but the oso library is designed to
+include any kind of rule in a policy, but the Oso library is designed to
 evaluate [allow rules](glossary#allow-rules), which specify the conditions that
 allow an **actor** to perform an **action** on a **resource**.